Joshclone/C-Best-Secure-coding-practices/README.md

 }
 ```

-## 7. 👌😃👓🔥Always do null check for objects and complex objects before accessing them🤞✌💖😎
+## 7. Always do null check for objects and complex objects before accessing them

 ```C#
 ///<summary>